Mrgoat-hellking/fcj-workshop-template/content/1-Worklog/1.9-Week9/_index.md

 ---
 title: "Week 9 Worklog"
-date: 2025-01-01
+date: 2025-11-03
 weight: 1
 chapter: false
 pre: " <b> 1.9. </b> "
 ---
 {{% notice warning %}}
 ⚠️ **Note:** The following information is for reference purposes only.
-Please **do not copy verbatim** for your own report, including this warning.
+Please **do not copy verbatim** for your own report, including this wgágsdgarning.
 {{% /notice %}}